-PRE - CALCULUS 12 (MA601-MPREC12)
+PRE - CALCULUS 12 (MPREC12)

-This pathway is designed to provide students with the mathematical understandings and criticalthinking skills identified for entry into postsecondary programs that require the study of calculus. include theoretical Topics Transformations of Functions, Polynomial Functions, Trigonometric Functions, Exponential & Logarithmic Functions, Permutations and Combinations.
+This pathway is designed to provide students with the mathematical understandings and criticalthinking skills identified for entry into postsecondary programs that require the study of theoretical calculus.
+Topics include Transformations of Functions, Polynomial Functions, Trigonometric Functions, Exponential & Logarithmic Functions, Permutations Combinations.
 Recommended prerequisite: Pre-Calculus 11

-CALCULUS 12 (MA610-MCALC12)
+CALCULUS 12 (MCALC12)

-This course is intended for very capable students who plan to continue mathematics at the postsecondary level.
+This course is intended for very capable students who plan to continue mathematics at the post-secondary level.
 It provides a foundation for students planning to take any university or college courses involving calculus.
 Major topics include limits, differentiation, applications of derivatives, anti-differentiation and transcendental functions.
 Recommended prerequisite: Pre-Calculus 11 and Pre-Calculus 12 or Pre-Calculus 11 and a recommendation of your teacher.
-Calculus 12 can be taken concurrently with Pre-Calculus 12
+Calculus 12 can be taken concurrently with Pre-Calculus 12 in P.E. or other athletic activities.